 Kag Tihar – Mythology

-There is a Mythological legend about Yama Panchak which states, the son of Lord Surya the god of death, Yamraj, came to the Yamuna his sister’s house at Martyalok (earth) and stayed as her guest during these five days as her guest and afterward returns to Yamlok after receiving Bhai Tika.
+There is a Mythological legend about Yama Panchak which states, that the son of Lord Surya the god of death, Yamraj, came to the Yamuna his sister’s house at Martyalok (earth), and stayed as her guest during these five days as her guest and afterward returns to Yamlok after receiving Bhai Tika.
 At the beginning of Yama Panchak, he sends his messenger “the Crow” to give a signal that he is coming down to earth.
-Also considered as the vehicle of Sanidev, elder brother of Yamaraj the crow is considered as a special messenger of Yamaraj.
+Also considered as the vehicle of Sanidev, elder brother of Yamaraj the crow is considered a special messenger of Yamaraj.
 Therefore, the crow as Yamaraj’s messenger is worshipped early morning on this day of Kag Tihar.
-During the whole year, crow roams around us and on this day should be offered its favorites like fish, rice with meat or any delicious liking (kakbali) of the crow reciting “Oh, Kag, Dear messenger of Yama, please accept the food we offer you and relieve us from danger called Yama.
+During the whole year, the crow roams around us and on this day should be offered its favorites like fish, rice with meat, or any delicious liking (kakbali) of the crow reciting “Oh, Kag, Dear messenger of Yama, please accept the food we offer you and relieve us from danger called Yama.

 काकोSसि यमदूतोSसि वायसोSसि महामते ।

 Thus, today the initial day of the festival is called Kag Tihar, because of special offerings and kakbali (offerings to crow) observed to make them happy.
 There is a religious belief that by worshipping and offering food to the crow, one does not have to enter Yamlok after death.